There are so many different men's jean sizes and fits you need to know.

-Try to start with a good idea of what shape looks best on you before you go wading through store and brand terminology.
-Know your measurements, obviously, but also have a sense for how roomy you like your pants in the butt and crotch, and for how broad your thighs are relative to your calves.
-That'll give you a better idea of the styles you'll start with when it comes time to actually try things on.
+To find a pair of jeans that fit just right, you need to know your measurements.
+You also have to have a sense of how roomy you like your pants in the butt and crotch and for how broad your thighs are relative to your calves.
+That'll give you a better idea of the styles you'll start with when it comes time to try things on.

-At the end of the day there's no substitute for the fitting room.
+At the end of the day, there's no substitute for the fitting room.
 Unless you're buying from a tailor who's making them to your personalized measurements, don't buy jeans without trying them on first (or, if you're shopping online, buy ones you're sure you can return at no cost).